Dmry/Nancho/README.md

 -t [ --triggers ] arg          Names of the binaries that trigger a switch.
 -p [ --player ] arg (=spotify) Name of the binary that is controlled by the switch.
 ```

+### Acknowledgements

+Uses code adapted from:

+    dbus-print-message by Philip Blundell (GPL)
+    pulsetest by Jason White (Public Domain)
+    dbus-sample by MakerCrew on GitHub (MIT license)